 A multimedia video created through a process of stop-motion animation on paintings and drawings combined with live action footage, shown in installation format.
-Structured in three movements, the work ruptures and rearranges past, present and future through tracing, fracturing of images, loops, and shifts in scale/distance/viewpoint, all building to a frenetic finish.
+Structured in three movements, the work ruptures and rearranges past, present and future through tracing, fracturing of images, loops, and shifts in scale/distance/viewpoint.
 In the process of creating the video, the paintings become ruins themselves.
 This relates to the concepts within the work, and the video excavates the paintings, allowing their histories and narratives to be revealed.
 As the animations develop, the paintings become topographic“terrains” of built up layers.
 In the end they stand as archaeological remnants of the process.

 Installation at the Cameron Art Museum, Wilmington, NC, 2017